The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 I found I appreciated my textbooks MUCH MORE after I did real-world work.
 When I revisited my old textbooks, I had many ‘ah-ha!’ moments.

-Everything finally made sense to me, when I saw the real-world applications.
+Everything finally made sense to me, when I saw the real-world application of theories.
 I was able to finally connect the dots.

 Instead, in school, you’re taught how to solve for Z, when you’re given X and Y variables.
 In the real world, problems aren’t this black and white.